Testing the waters: Novel technology benefits public health, environment and commerce

 Research centres and institutes in the College of Health, Science and Society at UWE Bristol.
 Find out what areas of research they focus on and much more.

-Centre for Research in Biosciences (CRIB)
+Centre for Biomedical Research (CBR)

 World-class research in the fields of biomedicine, plant science, bio-sensing technology and environmental science.